dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 * Init values of network weights.

 * Type of EA to implement.
+You can use any optimization algorithm: GA, ES, SA, or any other.

 * EA parameters settings.